willi-kappler/darwin-rs/README.md

 TODO:
 - [ ] Add more documentation comments for library
-- [ ] Add test cases
 - [ ] Add more examples
 - [x] Use log file instead of println!()
-- [ ] Maybe use phantom type for builder pattern to detect configuration error at compile type ? (https://www.reddit.com/r/rust/comments/2pgrz7/required_parameters_utilizing_the_builder_pattern/)
-- [ ] Add super optimization (only allow changes that have an improvement) ?
 - [ ] Add possibility to load and save population / individuals in order to cancel / resume simulation (serde)

 Any feedback is welcome!